 Is Elderberry an antiviral?
 Yes, in addition to its antiviral properties, Sambucol Elderberry Extract and its formulations activate the healthy immune system by increasing inflammatory cytokine production.

-Is elderberry syrup really effective?
-A rich source of antioxidants known as anthocyanins, elderberry is reputed by some to be effective in treating the common cold, flu, constipation, hay fever, and sinus infections.
+Is elderberry syrup effective?
+Elderberry is a rich source of antioxidants known as anthocyanins which are reputed to be effective in treating the common cold, flu, constipation, hay fever, and sinus infections.

 Is elderberry syrup, gummies or capsules better?
 Neither is better than the other, they are simply different.
-Syrup and capsule based elderberry supplements tend to be purer.
+Syrup and capsule-based elderberry supplements tend to be purer.
 Gummies tend to be easier to consume.
-When choosing the product for you, make sure to look at the dosages and if there are any additional ingredients that don’t agree with your diet.
+When choosing the product for you, make sure to look at the dosages and if any additional ingredients don’t agree with your diet.

-Can elderberry boast antioxidants activity in the body?
-The berry has a number of benefits in addition to its cold-fighting properties.
+Can elderberry boost antioxidants activity in the body?
+The berry has many benefits in addition to its cold-fighting properties.
 Studies have shown that elderberry boosts antioxidant activity throughout the body, leading to less oxidative stress.
 It may also help fight tumor formation by stimulating the body’s immune system.

 Elderberries are a potent natural source of antioxidants, and play a role in treating a wide range of health conditions, from common colds to diabetes.

 Elderberry has long been taken in traditional medicine to fight colds.
 Modern research has confirmed that the berry is effective in fighting off the common cold and speeding recovery time.
 It may also help prevent the formation of tumors by increasing the production of cytokines, cells that are crucial in the body’s immune response.
 This increase in cytokine production could help patients with AIDS as well.